Significant Disproportionality Frequently Asked Questions (FAQ)

 Why is an alternate risk ratio necessary?

-When a district or community school has too few students in the comparison group, the alternate risk ratio allows for a similar comparison, only the state population replaces the district or community school population for the comparison group and produces results that are less volatile.
-Also, in racially homogenous districts or community schools and those with demographic characteristics markedly different from the state, there is a possibility that students in a racial group are identified, placed or disciplined at markedly higher rates than their peers.
+When a district or community school has too few students in the comparison group, the alternate risk ratio allows for a similar comparison.
+In an alternate risk ratio, the state population replaces the district or community school population for the comparison group and produces results that are less volatile.
+In racially and ethnically homogenous districts or community schools and those with demographic characteristics markedly different from the state, there is a possibility that students in a racial or ethnic group are identified, placed or disciplined at markedly higher rates than their peers.
 In these cases, the absence of a comparison group should not excuse either the state or the district or community school from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.

 Back to Top

-How can a racially homogenous district or community school have disproportionality?
+How can a racially or ethnically homogenous district or community school have disproportionality?

-In racially homogenous districts and community schools that do not enroll enough students of other races to form a comparison group, there is still a possibility that students in the district or community school’s predominant racial group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
+In racially or ethnically homogenous districts and community schools that do not enroll enough students of other races and ethnicities to form a comparison group, there is still a possibility that students in the district or community school’s predominant racial or ethnic group are identified for special education, placed in more restrictive settings, or disciplined at markedly higher rates than their peers.
 Federal regulations state that the absence of a comparison group in these cases should not excuse either the state or the district or community school from its responsibility under IDEA section 618(d) to identify and address significant disproportionality.

 Back to Top